k8s-school/ktbx/README.md

 [<img src="k8s-toolbox.png" alt="k8s-toolbox, all in one" height="50" />](https://github.com/k8s-school/ktbx)

-# k8s-toolbox
+# k8s-toolbox, alias ktbx

 Helper to install Kubernetes clusters, based on [kind], on any Linux system.
 Allow to easily setup:
 - mono or multi-nodes development clusters
 - use of Calico CNI
 - use of an insecure private registry

-Can be used for VMs launched by a  CI/CD platform, including [Github Action](https://github.com/k8s-school/k8s-toolbox/actions?query=workflow%3A"CI")
+Can be used for runners launched by a  CI/CD platform, including [Github Action](https://github.com/k8s-school/k8s-toolbox/actions?query=workflow%3A"CI")

 [![CI Status](https://github.com/k8s-school/ktbx/actions/workflows/e2e.yml/badge.svg?branch=main)](https://github.com/k8s-school/ktbx/actions/workflows/e2e.yml)

-Support kind v0.10.0 and k8s v1.20
+Support `kind-v0.20.0` and `k8s-v1.25+`

 ## Run kind on a workstation, in two lines of code